 There are so many incredible things to do in Sri Lanka, but some of the main things you will want to consider are:

-What to do: You are bound to find your way to the capital of Sri Lanka at least once during your trip as the countries main airport – Bandaranaike International Airport (CMB) – is on its outskirts.
+What to do: There are so many things to do in Colombo, you are bound to find your way to the capital of Sri Lanka at least once during your trip as the countries main airport – Bandaranaike International Airport (CMB) – is on its outskirts.

 Come sunset wander down to the Galle Face Green if the weather is nice.
 Dotted around the park you’ll find dozens of food stalls for you to grab a cheap but delicious bite and watch the sun sink into the Indian Ocean.